jmward01/lmplay/README.md

 Unified Embeddings provide a better way to train embeddings with no additional inference costs or model structure changes however there is a training memory penalty.
 The basic idea is to take a very large embedding and run it through a ff layer to generate the output embedding during training.
 For production inference all vocab embeddings can be generated and stored and the embedding training weights can be tossed.
-The testing I have done so far looks quite promising:
+The limited testing I have done so far looks quite promising:

 ![](results/ue_log_loss.png)
-This graph shows a 6 layer UE model beating a 12 layer model, at least in initial training.
+This graph shows a 6 layer UE model beating a 12 layer baseline model, at least in initial training.
 The long term benefits are still unknown but these results are promising.
-The 6l UE model here has exactly the same prod inference costs/structure/weights/etc as the normal 6l model.
-Only during training does it have extra logic/parameters needed for training.
+The 6 layer UE model here has exactly the same prod inference costs/structure/weights/etc as a baseline 6 layer GPTish model.
+Only during training does it need extra logic/parameters.
-The norm plot shows it better:
+The norm plot shows performance better:
 ![](results/ue_log_norm_loss.png)
-Here you can clearly see how much better the UE model is over the 6 layer model.
+Here you can clearly see how much better the 6 layer UE model is over the 6 layer baseline model.
 It is still gaining ground on it in fact.
-The 12 layer is also losing to the 6 layer UE model, but that gap is slowly shrinking.
+The 12 layer baseline is also losing to the 6 layer UE model, but that gap is slowly shrinking.
 Clearly, longer runs are needed.
 I will update this plot as the runs continue.

 ## Future experiments
 I am slowly 'cleaning up' many projects that I have been working on and intend to release them as I have longer training runs on them.
 I am currently limited to my one 3070 so even these limited runs take several days each.
 In fact, one epoch on the dataset in use will take roughly 10 days per model to complete.
+I expect that the current testing will take at least another 20 days to finish one epoch for all models.

 I picked UEs first since they are very easy to understand and implement.
 I will likely iterate on them a little more before releasing the next experiment.
 I hope to release a version of UEs that can be a drop-in replacement to an existing well trained model to allow 'bolting' on this enhanced training.
 I have done some internal experiments in this direction already but nothing ready to be released.